Cutting WhatsApp Out of Your Life? Check Out These WhatsApp Alternatives

 Spike Video and Audio Calls

 WhatsApp has long been a popular option if you’re looking to make free video and audio calls.
-Spike has built-in video and audio calls at no additional cost.
+Spike has built-in video and audio calls at no additional cost that works across all platforms including mobile and desktop for free – anywhere in the world!

 Spike for Business Chat

-Suppose you’re a business owner who uses WhatsApp for Business to communicate with your customers.
-In that case, you’ll be pleased to know that you’ll be able to continue chatting with your customers using just their email in a conversational format.
+Suppose you’re a business owner who uses WhatsApp fto communicate with your customers.
+In that case, you’ll be excited to know that you’ll be able to continue chatting with your customers using just their email in a .
+There’s no need to worry if someone has WhatsApp or not – everyone has an email address!

 Pros: